gillislab/CrossExpression/README.md

 **!!
 Important !!**

 The `spatial_enrichment` algorithm is stochastic in the sense that we do not use all of the non-cross-expressing cells when computing distances.
 Instead, we use `max_pairs = 20000` as default.
-Using a larger number makes the p-value more accurate but reduces efficiency.
+Using a larger number makes the p-value more accurate but reduces computational efficiency.

 We can view the distances using: